melclemens/Bootcamp/README.md

 ![vNet Diagram](https://github.com/melclemens/Bootcamp/blob/main/Diagrams/Diagram%20Screenshot.png)

-These files have been tested and used to generate an automated ELK Stack Deployment on Azure.
-They can be used to either recreate the entire deployment figured below.
-Otherwise, select portions of the YAML files may be used to install only certain pieces of it, for example, Filebeat and Metricbeat.
+These files have been tested and used to generate a live ELK deployment on Azure.
+They can be used to either recreate the entire deployment pictured above.
+Alternatively, select portions of the yml and config files may be used to install only certain pieces of it, such as Filebeat.

   - [ansible config](https://github.com/melclemens/Bootcamp/blob/10e6b705078d1b289d688c1e1c6cdf64d839af0d/Config-Files/ansible.cfg)
   - [ansible hosts.yml](https://github.com/melclemens/Bootcamp/blob/10e6b705078d1b289d688c1e1c6cdf64d839af0d/Config-Files/hosts.yml)